caiocezart/docker-node-ci/README.md

 ### TravisCI

-TravisCI configuration can be accessed at `.travis.yml` file [here](.travis.yml) and the pipeline consists in two stages:
+TravisCI example pipeline has been provided with automatic push of the image.
+CI configuration can be accessed at `.travis.yml` file [here](.travis.yml).

 - build (will always run for all branch pushes and pull request)
   - will execute tests and build the container (tests are part of the container build)